g012/l65/README.md

  * `label`: the name of this section.
  * `size`: the computed size of the section during link phase.
  * `cycles`: the sum of cycle count of the instructions within `instructions`, after link phase.
- * `refcount`: a positive number of this section is referenced.
+ * `refcount`: a positive number if this section is referenced.
  * `location`: the location containing this section, the currently active one at the point of the section function call.
  * `instructions`: the list of opcode functions contained within this section.
 Each instruction can contain:
    - `size`: a number or function returning the size of the opcode and its operands.